braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 ### Step 3: Add disclaimer language

 For SMS messaging, it's important to clearly communicate the type of SMS you will be sending.
-You should also include opt-in language and links to your brand's Privacy Policy and Terms & Conditions in your form for users to review before they consent to receive messaging.
+Make sure your list growth is compliant by including the following information in your form:

+- Description of the types of SMS messages your customers can expect (cart reminders, promotions and deals, appointment reminders, etc.).
+You don't need to list every use case, but you should provide a description of the types of messages your brand will send.
+- Note that consent is not a condition of any purchase (if applicable).
+- Message frequency and reminder that message and data rates apply.
+If you don't know the exact message frequency, you can say that frequency may vary.
+- Links to your Terms & Conditions and SMS Privacy Policy.
+- Reminder of help and opt-out keywords (HELP for help; STOP to cancel).

 We have provided a placeholder disclaimer in the template solely as an example—it does not constitute legal advice and should not be relied upon for compliance purposes.
-It's important to work with your legal team to develop language that is tailored to your specific brand, and we recommend that you review the [six rules to get compliance right][4].
+It’s important to work with your legal team to develop language that is tailored to your specific brand.

+{% alert note %}
+This documentation is not intended to provide, nor may it be relied fully upon, as providing legal advise.
+{% endalert %}

+For more information about SMS compliance, see [SMS Laws and Regulations][4].

 ### Step 4: Style your message